The Herman Trend Alert

 Excellent translation services from English, French, or German into Spanish.
 Especially well-versed in medicine/pharma and automobile industries.
 5-year Bachelor Degree in Translation.
 Also editing and proofreading of all kinds of Spanish language documents.
 Flexible rates, depending on number of words, degree of difficulty/technicality, and turnaround.
 For an instant quote email Mariana Campora Lesti at email@example.com or contact her on SKYPE at marianacampora.

 INTERNATIONAL LEARNING OPPORTUNTIIES WITH JOYCE THIS FALL

 Beginning in September, Joyce will be teaching Leadership and Innovation aboard Colorado State University's Semester at Sea®.
 Visiting 11 countries and 12 cities, the voyage starts in Amsterdam and travels to Poland, Portugal, Spain, Croatia, Morocco, Ghana, Brazil, Trinidad and Tobago, Ecuador, and Costa Rica before docking in San Diego.
-Offering cultural experiences way beyond typical cruise shore excursions, the field programs will feature person-to-person interactions with nationals in each country.
+Offering cultural experiences way beyond typical cruise shore excursions, the field programs will feature cultural interactions with nationals in each country.
 While the program mostly serves college students, it also welcomes some Lifelong Learners on each voyage.
-For more information, visit Fall 2019 Voyage for Semester at Sea.
-Or for more information about Joyce's role on this fabulous voyage, you can call her at 1.336.210.3548.
+For more information, visit the Fall 2019 Voyage for Semester at Sea.
+Or for more information about Joyce's role on this fabulous voyage, email her at firstname.lastname@example.org.